glazey132/crawler-base/README.md

 }
 ```

-- GET:{baseUrl}/user_profile_continue will do the same thing BUT it will continue to scrape and console.log out the response every 2 minutes.
+- GET:{baseUrl}/user_profile_continue (ex: https://ig-crawler-64678.herokuapp.com/user_profile_continue/kingjames) will do the same thing BUT it will continue to scrape and console.log out the response every 2 minutes.

 For example this is what it should show on the terminal: